 Until recent years fine glass signage with gilt lettering survived at G. F. Smith & Sons (est. 1869), 74 Charing Cross Road, London.
 Regrettably, after closure in 2011 all character was stripped from the shopfront – a great loss to London’s streetscape.
 Signage of similar vintage is, thankfully, still treasured in other towns and cities.

 Sometimes a large painted advertisement signalled the tobacconist’s shop from afar.
-Often prominently sited on the gable end of a building, these promoted popular brands such as Gold Flake.
-As well as these ‘ghost signs’, enamel cigarette advertisements occasionally survive in situ on shopfronts.
-Many, however, been removed and sold to collectors.
+Often prominently sited on the gable end of a building, these promoted popular brands such as Wills’s Gold Flake.
+As well as these ‘ghost signs’, enamel cigarette advertisements occasionally survive in situ on shopfronts – though many have been removed and sold to collectors.
+The profusion of brand signs in this sector is accounted for by manufacturers giving retail tobacconists ‘grants’ for window dressing.

 One of the Best: Fribourg & Treyer